Engee documentation

 Details

-The phase gain for AM/PM model calculations is specified as a real scalar in radians.
+The phase gain for the AM/PM model calculations is given as a real scalar in radians.

 Dependencies